 10 | SPAY THE NUMBERS

 Using some paper and a spray bottle of water, we created this easy number recognition game!
 I taped the paper to our fence, but a garage door, patio, or siding on your house would work just as well!
 I simply called out a number and M sprayed what I called out.
-You could easily do this with letters, shapes, colors, or words as well.
+You could easily do this with letters, shapes, colours, or words as well.

 I have also seen a similar activity done with chalk and a hose.
 Write numbers on your fence or on your driveway and have your toddler spray the number you call out until it disappears!
 I don’t always trust my toddler with a hose (LOL), so we went with the spray bottle option.